Correlation effects obtained from optical spectra of Fe-pnictides using an extended Drude-Lorentz model analysis: Results and discussions

-The ED-Lorentz model, when considered exclusively, does not appear to be completely new because the Drude mode is simply replaced with the extended Drude mode in the prevalent Drude-Lorentz model.
+The ED-Lorentz model, when considered exclusively, is not new because the Drude mode is simply replaced with the extended Drude mode in the prevalent Drude-Lorentz model.
 However, this approach has not been applied thus far to analyze multiband Fe-pnictide superconducting systems and single-band cuprates.
-In this regard, the proposed ED-Lorentz model is a novel and effective method for analyzing the optical spectra of correlated electron systems, including high-temperature superconductors.
+In this regard, the proposed ED-Lorentz model is a intriguing and effective method for analyzing the optical spectra of correlated electron systems, including high-temperature superconductors.
 Herein, we describe {\it the extended Drude mode} more in detail: Similar to the case of the simple Drude mode, the real and imaginary parts of the extended Drude mode form a Kramers-Kronig pair.
 In the case of an ideal system that can be described with an extended Drude mode, the real and imaginary parts of the corresponding optical self-energy form a Kramers-Kronig pair as well\cite{hwang:2015a,hwang:2020}.
 Moreover, if we include additional Lorentz modes to realize a real correlated electron system, which exhibits both intraband and interband (optical) transitions, then the real and imaginary parts of the total (ED plus Lorentzian) optical conductivity still form a Kramers-Kronig pair holding the causality condition\cite{wooten}.
 However, in general, the real and imaginary parts of the corresponding total optical self-energy can no longer form a Kramers-Kronig pair; this is because the optical self-energy with multiple components is related to the optical conductivity with multiple components in the extended Drude formalism.
 In this sense, optical-self energy is not a completely well-defined optical quantity for describing the measured optical spectra.
 However, if only extended Drude mode can be extended by excluding all Lorentz modes from the measured optical spectra, the optical self-energy of the remaining extended Drude mode can be a well-defined optical quantity.
 Interestingly, in the cuprate systems, the extended Drude mode is relatively well isolated in a low-energy region because all of the Lorentz modes of the system are located in the high-energy region above $\sim$ 2 eV\cite{hwang:2007a}.
-By contrast, in Fe-pnictide systems, the extended Drude mode significantly overlaps with Lorentz modes located in the low-energy region\cite{benfatto:2011} (also see Fig. \ref{fig1}(b) and Fig. \ref{fig2}).
+By contrast, in Fe-pnictide systems, the extended Drude mode significantly overlaps with Lorentz modes located in the low-energy region\cite{benfatto:2011} (also see Fig. \ref{fig2}(b) and Fig. \ref{fig3}).
 Therefore, the optical self-energy is relatively better defined in cuprate systems than in Fe-pnictides.
 We note that both systems can be reasonably well analyzed to reveal the correlation effects by using the extended Drude-Lorentz model.
+It is worthwhile to note that, in our analysis, we assumed that no interband transitions exist below 200 meV other than tails of the Lorentz modes located at the higher energy.
+If there is a sharp and strong Lorentz mode below 200 meV we expect to be able to observe it because its line shape is different from that of the extended Drude mode\cite{benfatto:2011,hwang:2019}.